Korean Immersion Program (KIP)

 Why Consider Language Immersion?

-Korean/English Two-Way Immersion is an educational program for grades K-8 designed to help students develop the ability to speak, read and write in two languages at the same time.
+Korean/English Two-Way Immersion is an educational program for grades K-8 designed to help students develop the ability to speak, read and write in two languages.

 Language learning is integrated into every part of the curriculum - math, science and art as well as reading and writing.
 Children become fluent and literate in both languages in a dynamic learning environment while developing skills for participating in a culturally and linguistically diverse world.